picohari/atmega128_alpine-mbus-emulator/README.md

-# atmega128_alpine-mbus-emulator

-This is my working copy of collected sources, mainly the only well known and copied many times: http://www.hohensohn.info/mbus/

-Still some bugs to come...

 # Alpine M-Bus CD Changer Emulator for ATmega128 with LCD and UART

 This firmware emulates a ALPINE M-BUS cd changer like the one I have in my car.
 As the AUDIO IN from the cd changer is only un-muted if the changer has responsed